-- 20.-(1) The authorised development must not be brought into operation until the relevant planning authority has given notice that it is satisfied that the undertaker has allowed for space and routes within the design of the authorised development for the later provision of heat pass-outs for off-site users of process or space heating and its later connection to such systems, should they be identified and commercially viable. - (2) The undertaker must maintain such space and routes during the operation of the authorised development unless otherwise agreed with the relevant planning authority. - (3) On the date that is 12 months after the authorised development is first brought into commercial use, the undertaker must submit to the relevant planning authority for its approval a report ("the CHP review") updating the CHP assessment. - (4) The CHP review submitted and approved must- - (a) consider the opportunities that reasonably exist for the export of heat from the authorised development at the time of submission; and - (b) include a list of actions (if any) that the undertaker is reasonably able to take (without material additional cost to the undertaker) to increase the potential for the export of heat from the authorised development. - (5) The undertaker must take such actions as are included in the approved CHP review, within the timescales specified, unless otherwise agreed with the relevant planning authority. - (6) On each date during the operation of the authorised development that is four years after the date on which it last submitted the CHP review, or a revised CHP review, to the relevant planning authority, the undertaker must submit to the relevant planning authority for its approval a revised CHP review. - (7) Sub-paragraphs (4) and (5) apply in relation to a revised CHP review submitted under sub-paragraph (6) in the same way as they apply in relation to the CHP review submitted under sub-paragraph (3). - (8) Sub-paragraphs (1) to (7) of this requirement will cease to have effect as soon as any of the following events occurs- - (a) the generating station is supplying process or space heating to off-site users; - (b) the generating station is decommissioned; - (c) the relevant planning authority's agreement to the undertaker not taking any such action and having no current or future CHP proposals has been obtained in writing; - (d) the need to maintain space and routes within the design of the authorised development for the later provision of heat pass-outs for off-site users of process or space heating and its

-- later connection to such systems ceases to be included in planning policy as from time to time in force; or - (e) the need to submit a CHP review ceases to be included in national or local planning policy as from time to time in force.
+20.-(1) No phase of the authorised development may be brought into operation until the relevant planning authority has given notice that it is satisfied that the undertaker has allowed for space and routes within the design of the authorised development for the later provision of heat pass-outs for off-site users of process or space heating and its later connection to such systems, should they be identified and commercially viable.

+(2) The undertaker must maintain such space and routes during the operation of the authorised development unless otherwise agreed with the relevant planning authority.

+(3) On the date that is 12 months after the first phase of the authorised development is brought into commercial use, the undertaker must submit to the relevant planning authority for its approval a report ("the CHP review") updating the CHP assessment.

+(4) The CHP review submitted and approved must-

+- (a) consider the opportunities that reasonably exist for the export of heat from the authorised development at the time of submission; and - (b) include a list of actions (if any) that the undertaker is reasonably able to take (without material additional cost to the undertaker) to increase the potential for the export of heat from the authorised development.

+(5) The undertaker must take such actions as are included in the approved CHP review, within the timescales specified, unless otherwise agreed with the relevant planning authority.

+(6) On each date during the operation of the authorised development that is four years after the date on which it last submitted the CHP review, or a revised CHP review, to the relevant planning authority, the undertaker must submit to the relevant planning authority for its approval a revised CHP review.

+(7) Sub-paragraphs (4) and (5) apply in relation to a revised CHP review submitted under subparagraph (6) in the same way as they apply in relation to the CHP review submitted under subparagraph (3).

+(8) Sub-paragraphs (1) to (7) of this requirement will cease to have effect as soon as any of the following events occurs-

+- (a) the generating station is supplying process or space heating to off-site users; - (b) the generating station is decommissioned; - (c) the relevant planning authority's agreement to the undertaker not taking any such action and having no current or future CHP proposals has been obtained in writing.